Java razorfish

 The Java razorfish (Xyrichtys javanicus) is a doubtful species of wrasse about which little is known.
 This fish gets the name "javanicus" from Java, Indonesia, from which the type specimen was supposedly obtained.
-Also, some fish have been reported to have been spotted in the Red Sea.
+Also, some fish have been reported to have been spotted in the Red Sea, but these are considered erroneous.
 The validity of this species is questioned pending further studies.